Blogs/AI

 What is GitHub Copilot?

-GitHub Copilot is an AI-powered coding assistant built for collaboration and enterprise-level development.
-It works like a virtual pair programmer, integrating deeply with GitHub and automating repetitive tasks.
+GitHub Copilot is an AI coding assistant designed for professional development, collaboration, and larger engineering teams.
+It works like a virtual pair programmer, helping developers write code faster, solve problems, and automate repetitive tasks.

 Key Feature Highlights:

-• Autonomous agents for PRs, bug fixes, and testing
+• AI help for tests, bug fixes, and refactoring

 Pros of GitHub Copilot: